josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Sometimes this effect is more or less benign (see: Shrimp Jesus); other times, a machine built to provoke a reaction will inevitably hit paydirt in the horrifying, the traumatizing, and the unacceptable.

-AI isn't just harmful on its own; it's a force multiplier for existing harms.
+AI isn't just harmful on its own; it's a force multiplier for existing harms (like algorithms designed for engagement, rather than for safety).

 What sort of viewpoint must it take to see this as merely a negligible side effect?